 For the first time we had some proper flexibility to determine our schedule as the plan was to catch the bus down to Dambulla, a large town 30 minutes away, and then pick up a bus to Anuradhapura.
 Buses are frequent and all up the journey should only take about 2 hours.

 We got prime seats behind the bus driver when all the school kids got off a short way down the road.
 When we reached Dambulla he turned and asked where we were going, then kicked us off at the right stop and directed us to the stop across the road.
-Again we waited barely 2 minutes.
+Again we waited barely 2 minutes for the bus.

-Anuradhapura is a big town and at each stop the bus boy signalled to us to stay put as they were heading closer to the old part, which they rightly guessed we were going.
+Anuradhapura is a big town and at each stop the bus boy signalled to us to stay put as they were heading closer to the old part, which they rightly guessed we were going to.

 Sassi agreed to collect us for what would be a 4 hour tour of the sites at noon, an hour after we checked in.
 The entrance fee for some of the main sites is NZ$40 again.
 Sassi offered us an alternative, turns out the ticket is only needed for a few sites and where they are big stupas we’d be able to see them just not go up to them.
 He showed us the sites he could take us to and which he couldn’t, essentially the deal was we paid to use his local knowledge and save money on the entrance fee and he got to make money by charging us 1/3 of what we’d otherwise have to pay.

-He was awesome with a good sense of humour and our tour with him was awesome, he took us to some places we would never have gone and ones with few tourists too.
+He had a great sense of humour and our tour with him was awesome, he took us to some places we would never have gone and ones with few tourists too.

 You can drive half way up the hill and the temperature had gone down a bit so we really enjoyed wandering around the ruins part way up before taking the stone staircase to the top.
-Bigger than we were expecting from a flat centre circle with a stupa a big seated Buddha with naughty monkeys was off to the left, a rock that most people seemed to climb for sunset was in front (it was heaving with people balanced on it) and a massive stupa sat atop the hill to our right.
-We headed there following 3 traditional Sri Lankan performers leading something sacred to the stupa in what was probably a daily ritual.
+Bigger than we were expecting, from a flat centre circle with a stupa a big seated Buddha with naughty monkeys was off to the left, a rock that most people seemed to climb for sunset was in front (it was heaving with people balanced on it) and a massive stupa sat atop the hill to our right.
+We climbed up to the Buddha first and then headed up to the stupa following 3 traditional Sri Lankan performers leading something sacred to the stupa in what was probably a daily ritual.
+It was a perfect sunset spot.

 We enjoyed the ride back in the twilight again and had Sassi drop us at a local Sri Lankan restaurant, he picked one not too far from our guesthouse.
 The food was fantastic, and cheap.
 Having not had lunch we stuffed ourselves silly before finding a shop with chocolate for dessert and catching a tuk tuk back to our digs.